What are special charitable contributions for IRA owners?

-2. The donor must directly transfer the money tax-free to an eligible organization.
+* The one making the donation must transfer the money directly to the tax-free organization.

-5. To qualify, the funds must be contributed directly by the IRA trustee to the eligible charity.
+* The funds must be coming directly from the IRA owner to the charity.

-6. Amounts transferred are not taxable and no deduction is available for the amount given to the charity unless nondeductible contributions are transferred.
+* The funds donated are not taxable and there is no deduction for the funds given to the charity unless nondeductible contributions are transferred.

 * Charities such as donor-advised funds and supporting organizations are not eligible.